 ENC Academic Council Member and Associate Professor at the Center of European Studies, Yerevan State University in Armenia.

-Areas of Expertise: Area studies, international security studies and small state studies in general and EU studies, regional integration and Armenia’s foreign and security policy.
+Areas of Expertise: International security studies, small state studies, EU studies, regional integration, Armenian foreign and security policy.

 Professional Background: Dr. Galstyan has taught at the Faculty of International Relations at Yerevan State University in Armenia.
 He has written over 20 articles and book chapters, co-authored 3 manuals and 1 monograph.